apache/doris/docs/en/docs/query-acceleration/statistics.md

 Explanation:

-- Job\_ID: Statistics task ID.
+- Job\_ID: Statistics job ID.
 The value returned when an asynchronous collection of statistics is performed `ANALYZE`, which can also be obtained by a `SHOW ANALYZE` statement.

 Example:

-- Stop the statistics task whose ID is the 52357.
+- Stop the statistics job whose ID is the 52357.

 ```SQL
 mysql> KILL ANALYZE 52357;